HOME ENTRY RULES RESULTS BANZUKE STATS LINKS

 How to win:

-The twist of the game is: once you have selected a sekitori in your daily 4, you may NOT use that rikishi again for the duration of the entire basho!!
-In other words, you are expected to select 60 different sekitori over the course of the basho (4 each of the 15 days of the basho).
-Strategy is needed!
+So, strategy is needed!
 Do you use your "sure bet" top rankers early or late?
-When should you use one or two Juryo?
-Can you afford to "sacrifice" one of your daily 4 and hope the other 3 will pull through for you?
+Do you go heavy on Juryo rikishi on some days, or try to spread them out?
+Can you afford to "sacrifice" one of your daily 4 on an underachieving rikishi and hope the other 3 will pull through for you?
 And, by the end of the basho, if you don't play wisely, your available sekitori left to pick may be a rather shoddy bunch - so do you go for the strong start, or the big finish?
-And don't forget, rikishi may also go kyujo during the basho, which may further limit your choices late in the basho!
+And don't forget, rikishi may also go kyujo, which may further limit your choices late in the basho.

 Procedure: